kev4ev/apex-proxy/README.md

 If your unit tests are writing and reading from the database, chances are what you're really writing are _integration tests_.
 The proxy pattern allows you to optimize your unit tests for performance, stability, and isolation.

+## Progressive Adoption

+Proxy is designed for progressive adoption — you don't need to refactor your entire codebase to start benefiting from it.

+**Drop it into existing classes with minimal changes.** The inline read style requires no new interfaces or class restructuring.
+Add a `Proxy.db.read()` call around your existing SOQL and pass the calling class type — that's it.
+Your production behavior is unchanged (the proxy is a transparent pass-through when not mocking), and your tests gain the ability to stub query results without touching the database.

+**Start small.** You can adopt Proxy one class, one method, or even one query at a time.
+Tests for un-proxied code continue to work exactly as before.

+**Works with established patterns too.** If your org already uses a Selector layer or a framework like [fflib](https://github.com/apex-enterprise-patterns/fflib-apex-common), use the implementation style — implement `Proxy.DbReader` in your existing selector classes.
+Proxy slots in without displacing your architecture.

 ## Installation

 From the root of your Salesforce DX project (the directory containing `sfdx-project.json`), run: